-The TWU COVID-19 Communications Task Force has developed an integrated communication plan that considers all messages that will be sent to the campus community.
+The TWU COVID-19 Communications Task Force has developed an integrated communication planthat considers all messages that will be sent to the campus community.
 Content is reviewed by the Public Health Lead and Senior Health Advisor to ensure consistency with provincial and local public health advice.

-Faculty, staff, and students will remain informed through four primary venues (1) TWU COVID-19 and Campus Information Website (accessed via TWU home page banner) (2) TWU COVID-19 Resource site (intranet for TWU employees) (3) Weekly COVID-19 Health Updates & Q&A (Zoom meetings led by Public Health Lead and Senior Health Advisor for all TWU employees, affiliates, and Student Association leaders); (4) Weekly COVID-19 update for all employees.
-The website includes a place for students and parents to request COVID-19 related information, and which promises a response within 24 hours.
+Faculty, staff, and students will remain informed through three primary venues (1) TWU COVID-19 and Campus Information Website (accessed via TWU home page banner) (2) TWU COVID-19 Resource site (intranet for TWU employees); (3) Weekly emailed COVID-19 update for all employees.
+The website includes a place for students and parents to request COVID-19 related information, and which promises a response within 24hours.

 Additional and individualized information sessions are provided by the Public Health Team or Senior Health Advisor as needed (for example, as part of live-streamed TWU Town Hall events, and student, faculty, or staff forums).